 The Freethought Books Project provides donations of secular and freethinking literature to prisoners, inmates in mental hospitals, books to prisoners projects, and others in need.
-The program also connects inmates to volunteer pen pals, who correspond with secular humanist, atheist, and other inmates who are connected to the project.
-This project has been administered by the Center for Inquiry since 2013.
+The project also connects inmates to volunteer pen pals, who correspond with secular humanist, atheist, and other inmates who are connected to the project.
+The initiative, which was started by freethought activist Leslie Zukor in 2005, has been administered by the Center for Inquiry since 2013.

 The Freethought Books Project is currently coordinated by Jesse Markus, of CFI–Portland, and Sarah Kaiser, CFI field organizer.
 (This website redirects from the old site, which was hosted independently at freethoughtbooks.org.)
 You can contact the project by emailing firstname.lastname@example.org.

 Started in 2005, the Freethought Books Project was created by Leslie Zukor, then a student at Reed College and founder of the Reed Secular Alliance, as a book drive to send freethought books to prisoners.
 The project was, as it continues to be, a response to the abundant religious material and proselytizing found in the American prison system, and aims to provide an educational alternative for secular humanist, non-religious, and skeptical prisoners.
 “The goal of the project,” Zukor states, “is to let inmates know that they don’t need to believe in a god to live meaningful and ethical lives.”

 Leslie contacted prisoners and prison-donating organizations, found support for getting freethought books into prison libraries, and requested donated literature from authors and organizations.
 The response was outstanding, and, during her tenure as project coordinator, she collected over 2,300 books and magazines, which the Freethought Books Project sent to dozens of prisoners across the United States.